tsconfig.json

 }

-: compiling TypeScript to JavaScript Most non-JavaScript parts of a TypeScript file are easy to detect.
+When compiling TypeScript to JavaScript, we need to remove the TypeScript parts.
+Most of those parts are easy to detect.
 The exception are imports: Without a (relatively simple) semantic analysis, we don’t know if an import is a (TypeScript) type or a (JavaScript) value.

 If verbatimModuleSyntax

-is active, we are forced to add they keyword type
+is active, we are forced to add the keyword type

 to type-only imports – e.g.: